Raiderj9/RaceToThePEAK/README.md

 This mod can be used standalone, but I intended for it to be played using:
 [PEAK Unlimited](https://thunderstore.io/c/peak/p/glarmer/PEAK_Unlimited/)

-This mod is also in active development, feel free to reach out to me if you encounter bugs, issues, or would like to help <br>
+This mod is also in active development, feel free to reach out to me if you encounter bugs, issues, or would like to help with development.
-with development.

 ## Planned
 - Add Localized Text.